 Phylum: Magnoliophyta - Class: Equisetopsida - Order: Asterales - Family: Campanulaceae

-This lovely summer flower, also known as Bats-in-the-belfry, copes well with the shady conditions beneath unmanaged hedgerows.
-The flowers are typically 35 mm across and are usually violet, but they can occasionally be white.
+The bells are typically 3cm across and are usually blue-violet, but they can occasionally be white.

 Nettle-leaved Bellflower is native to Britain but a scare to rare sight there except for in the south and east; its decline may be largely due to the degradation of its preferred habitat, and in particular to the destruction of so many old hedgerows.
 On mainland Europe this wildflower is still common in many parts of France; it is also recorded in Denmark and occasionally as far north as central Finland.
 To the east the geographical range of Campanula trachelium extends through much of Asia into Siberia.